 “JAC Stringer is a charming hurricane of glitter and big ideas, so cute you can’t help listen to the smart things he says (and so smart that you can’t help think about them).
 A brilliantly accessorized example of how flexible the ways of gender can be, and how tender.” – S. Bear Bergman

-JAC Stringer, also known as Midwest GenderQueer, is a trans-genderqueer femme, (dis)abled, mixed blood Cherokee, two spirit radical activist and performance artist.
+JAC Stringer, also known as Midwest GenderQueer, is a trans-genderqueer femme, (dis)abled, Cherokee two spirit, radical activist and performance artist.
 A native of Cincinnati, Ohio, JAC strives to create visibility, community, and resources for trans and queer communities, particularly in the Midwest.
 He has lectured and performed across the USA and Canada with his work focusing trans and queer education, social justice, femme identities, accessibility/(dis)ability, and trans/queer artistry.
 JAC is a life-long dancer, poet, musician, and rabble-rouser seeking to generate unity, action, and empowerment through education, art, and many other forms of revolution.